ditrit/badaas/demo.md

 ```

 Then we need to declare our models for the objects.
-As an exemple we will use some UML to modelize the objects for this demo.
+As an example we will use some UML to model the objects for this demo.

 ```mermaid
 classDiagram